-The Board has received a declaration in the form set out in Recommendation 4.2 from those who collectively fulfil the functions of chief executive officer and chief financial officer in relation to the financial statements for the financial periods ended 31 December 2015 and 30 June 2016.
+The Board has received a declaration in the form set out in Recommendation 4.2 from those who collectively fulfil the functions of chief executive officer and chief financial officer in relation to the financial statements.

 A listed entity that has an AGM should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.